 One thing that noticed right off, is that all the elements that were going to go into making the beer were packaged in such away that there was need for us to handle any of the raw material.
 This meant that even without an industrial kitchen, we were sill able to maintain a high standard of hygiene.
 Keeping the liquid uncontaminated throughout the process is an important part of making the beer.

 After putting the barely into the water, Ben came around to test the temperatures to make sure they were within the acceptable range.
 Right after this we were given tasting spoons and encouraged to taste the wort.
 While the flavour wasn’t strong, it was surprisingly sweet.
 We let the mash sit, and while it was sitting, Ben gave us the history of beer making, along with how we got porters and stouts.
-Of the latter it was that in London on the Quays, they needed a hearty and sustaining brew to keep the porters, those who carried the goods out of the shop satisfied.
+Of the latter it was that in London on the Quays, they needed a hearty and sustaining brew to keep the porters satisfied.
 We also got a bit of the history of how Guinness became the best known beer in the world.

 The next step was sparging.
 This involves pouring hot water over the mash mixture to make sure that the sugars, which have been loosened from the barley get washed away into the wort.
 It’s the sugars that produce the alcohol in the beer.
 In this part of the process I ended up pouring about 3 litres of water over the mash.
 This pour over is meant to be done rather slowly, but in continuous form.
 The closest thing I can compare it to is going to a coffee shop and asking for a pour-over.

 After the sparging came the boil.
-By the time we finished the sparging the amount of liquid in the pot was about double what it originally was, and we wanted to cut that in half.
+By the time we finished the sparging the amount of liquid in the pot was about double our starting liquid.
+Cutting that amount in half is our next step.
 The boil is also the time when we added the hops.
 The hops were a bit of a surprise.
 In any pictures of them I’ve seen they look almost like mini, green, pine cones.
 It is only the female hops that produces material that is used for making beer.
 The definition below gives a better description than I could:

 hops The dried female inflorescences of this plant, containing a bitter aromatic oil.
 They are used in brewing to inhibit bacterial growth and to add the characteristic bitter taste to beer. (thefreedicitionary.com)